-Published frequencies of SG and LO can be controlled remotely between the plasma discharges.
-Two intermediate frequency (IF) components, which are indicated as "Reference" and "Signal" are generated in each Mixer.
-In order to estimate the Doppler shifted frequency f{Doppler} during the whole plasma discharge time, the filter bank system that comprises eight band pass filters is utilized for the in/quadrature (IQ) phase detection.
-The output of IQ detection signal is led to the analog to digital convertors (ADCs) with the sampling rate of 1 and 10 MHz.
-Especially, a part of Signal is fed to an electro-optical converter set (E/O and O/E, which frequency range is 0.1 -12 GHz) and transmitted via a 100 m optical fiber directly to the oscilloscope in the diagnostic room.
-The specifications of the oscilloscope (Teledyne LeCroy model WaveMaster 820Zi-B) are as follows: The sampling rate is 40 G Sample/sec at 4 channel operation, the bandwidth is 20 GHz, and the memory size is 256 M Words/channel.
-The LABCOM data acquisition system21-23 collects all of the acquired signal on the real-time and also controls the acquisition setting via their web site.
+FIG. 1.
+Schematic of the Ka-band microwave circuit for the Doppler reflectometer comprising a comb generator.
+A synthesized signal generator (SG) is used as a modulator.
+A 30 dB amplifier and an active multiplier provide the ka-band probe wave.
+A local oscillator (LO) is used for heterodyne detection.
+Two intermediate frequency (IF) components, which are indicated as "Reference" and "Signal," are generated in each Mixer.
+Each IF signal is divided in the splitter.
+The filter bank system comprises eight band pass filters for quadrature signal detection.
+The output of IQ detection is fed to the 1 MHz/10 MHz data acquisition system.
+Also, a portion of the splitter output is fed to an electro-optical converter set (E/O and O/E) and transmitted via an optical fiber directly to the diagnostic room for the direct signal acquisition of the wideband oscilloscope.
+The LABCOM data acquisition system collects all of the acquired signal on the real-time and also controls the acquisition setting via the web site.

+and the memory size is 256 M Words/channel.
+The LABCOM data acquisition system^{21-23} collects all of the acquired signals on the real-time and also controls the acquisition setting via their web site.